 From the inception of the Urban Studies Program at Penn, connecting theory and practice has been one of our guiding principles.
-In this spirit, we offer the Gordon Fellowship, sponsored by alumnus Jacques Gordon (URBS1978) and his family.
+In this spirit, we offer the Gordon Fellowship, sponsored by alumnus Jacques Gordon (URBS '78) and his family.
 Winners of the Gordon Fellowship receive a $5,000 stipend to explore a summer internship that improves the quality of life in cities, and will benefit from career mentoring through alumni activities during the school year.

 Internships can take place in a wide range of organizations, including public interest, policy research, government, arts & culture, planning and preservation, built environment, community development, education, and advocacy.
 Internships may be located anywhere in the U.S., including Puerto Rico and other U.S. territories.